sharlenaluyen/GLS/Documentation/Design/Enums/Enum Declarations.md

 Each value line consists of a member name, `DeclareValueLeft`, the value, and `DeclareValueRight`.
 Value lines with a comma appended end in `DeclareCommaRight`; value lines without end in `DeclareLastRight`.

-The ending line consists solely of `DeclareEnd`.
+The ending line is a standard block end.

 ### Properties